aristogato-gm/useful_tools/README.md

 * `conformers.py`
-	* Calculates the conformer populations from a molecular dynamics simualtions
+	* Calculates the conformer populations from a molecular dynamics simulations